RenaissanceMan06/Marital_Infidelity/index.md

 ![image](Correlation.png)

-# Marital Happiness and Infidelity
+# Marital Happiness and Affairs

 Happiness rating was categorized as 1 = very unhappy, 2 = somewhat
 unhappy, 3 = average, 4 = happier than average, and 5 = very happy.
 Looking at the bar plot,